alexei379/CarND-Behavioral-Cloning-P3/README.md

 My model architecture is similar to [NVIDIA's CNN architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

-My model consists of 5 convolutional layers and 3 fully connected layers (model.py lines 37-63).
+My model consists of 5 convolutional layers and 3 fully connected layers (model.py [lines 135-163](https://github.com/alexei379/CarND-Behavioral-Cloning-P3/blob/f5dee4a10da2428d16013460d91b2a80bb7af0f3/model.py#L135)).
 RELU used as activation fuction to introduce nonlinearity.
 The input image is split into YUV planes and passed to the network, where first layers perform normalization and cropping.

 #### 2. Attempts to reduce overfitting in the model